AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 control to the EliteDesk.
 The laptop client sends a command back to the host, which activates the EliteDesk as the new target.

+### Autostart

+On Windows the application configures autostart via the registry.
+On Linux a ``.desktop`` entry is created under ``~/.config/autostart``.
+Disable the option in the GUI to remove the entry.